PhD Position, Computer Vision

 The difference you'll make

-This role advances biohybrid robotics by integrating biological neural activity with robotic systems, potentially leading to breakthroughs in neural interfaces, adaptive control, and intelligent systems that could transform healthcare, rehabilitation, and human-machine interaction.
+This role advances biohybrid robotics by integrating biological neural activity with robotic systems, potentially leading to breakthroughs in neural interfaces, adaptive control, and intelligent systems that could benefit medical and assistive technologies.

 Profile